AdamPaternostro/Training-Azure-DevOps/README.md

    - Change App Type to Function App
    - Uncheck deploy to slot
    - Change the Package / Folder path (e.g. $(System.DefaultWorkingDirectory)/_Training-Azure-DevOps-Build/drop/AzureFunction-Code.zip)
+      - The code has been zipped up for your convience
+8. Change the variable DeployARMTemplate to "true" (since we have a new ARM template).
+You can disable the approvals as well to save time.
+9. Save and run to make sure things are working, you should also check to make sure the Function App was deployed
+10. Change the variable DeployARMTemplate to "false" if things worked

 ### Do QA in parallel (just to demo)